 Isolated Photograph

-Isolated photographs are a field-based documentation method in which a plant is recorded in its habitat while still being visually separated from its surroundings.
+Isolated photographs are a botanical documentation method that can be applied both in the field and in the studio.
+In the habitat‑based variant, a plant is recorded in situ while still being visually separated from its surroundings.
 A contrasting color background is carried into the photo setting and positioned behind the plant, creating a clear edge between specimen and environment while keeping the organism in its natural context.

 To achieve a consistent, information‑rich image, controlled lighting is important.
 Strong, even illumination supports the use of a small aperture and a high depth of field, so leaves, stems, and reproductive structures remain sharply described across the plant’s visible planes.
 The contrasting background also reduces visual noise from grasses, soil, and neighboring vegetation, which helps the plant’s morphology read more clearly.